tanadelgigante/calibre-api/README.md

 # Calibre Library API

 ## Overview
-**Calibre Library API** is a FastAPI application designed to manage and serve data from a Calibre library.
-It can function both as a standalone application and as a plug-in for **Civil Servant**.
+**Calibre Library API** is a FastAPI application designed to manage and serve data from a Calibre library database.
+It can function both as a standalone application and as a plug-in for **[Civil Servant](https://github.com/tanadelgigante/civil-servant)**.

 ## Features
 - **CORS Configuration**: Configurable CORS middleware to handle cross-origin requests.